-This page provides an overview of signed URLs, which you use to give time-limited resource access to anyone in possession of the signed URL can use it while it's active, regardless of whether they have a Google account.
+This page provides an overview of signed URLs, which give time-limited access to a specific Cloud Storage resource.
+Anyone in possession of the signed URL can use it while it's active, regardless of whether they have a Google account.
 To learn how to create a signed URL, see V4 Signing Process with Cloud Storage Tools and V4 Signing Process with Your Own Program.
 To learn about other ways of controlling access to buckets and objects, see Overview of Access Control.

 When should you use a signed URL?

 In some scenarios, you might not want to require your users to have a Google account in order to access Cloud Storage, but you still want to control access using your application-specific logic.
 The typical way to address this use case is to provide a signed URL to a user, which gives the user read, write, or delete access to that resource for a limited time.
-Anyone who knows the URL can access the resource until the URL expires.
-You specify the expiration time when you create the signed URL.
+You specify an expiration time when you create the signed URL.
+Anyone who knows the URL can access the resource until the expiration time for the URL is reached or the key used to sign the URL is rotated.